alifirhas/cmdk-revision/src/503-519/516-The-first-war-between-angle-led-by-roy.md

 After the survival rights of mortals were ensured, the Angiris Council and the lords of the Burning Hell reached a ceasefire agreement, and both agreed that the power of the Burning Hell and the High Heaven would not interfere with the mortal world.
 Human beings could decide their own destiny, as this agreement In one of the terms, Inarius was handed over to the demons, who tortured him for eternity.

-Uldyssian's sacrifice has won a living space for mankind.
-It can be said that he is called a sage by the world.
-However, the power released by Uldyssian when he finally expelled the angels and demons also made both angels and demons very uncomfortable.
-Horrible, in order to prevent similar things from happening again, heaven and **** have tacitly passed an agreement, that is, to seal all the memories of mortals about this war, so this was originally called the 'War of Original Sin' The war was completely lost in the historical records of mankind...
+Uldyssian's selfless sacrifice secured a realm for humanity to flourish, earning him the esteemed title of a sage in the eyes of the world.
+Nevertheless, the overwhelming power unleashed by Uldyssian upon vanquishing angels and demons alike left both celestial and infernal beings unsettled.
+Fearing the recurrence of such events, Heaven and Hell tacitly agreed upon a pact—to seal away all mortal recollections pertaining to this war.
+Consequently, the conflict once known as the "War of Original Sin" vanished entirely from mankind's historical annals, lost to the ages.

 Among the mortals, there is only one person who still remembers this war, remembers Uldyssian, that is the one who left his hometown with Uldyssian, his brother Mendeln...
 But Mendeln was not in the attention of angels and demons at that time.